 The first and the major step in eliminating waste is to recognize it at first.
 A waste in software development can be described as any activity that does not directly add value to the product.
 At the very beginning, all the features should be filtered by necessity.
 The worst thing is to build the wrong feature or product.

 2. Amplify learning/Build in quality

 No defects!
 No excuses!
 All issues should be fixed as soon as possible to integrate to the next steps.
-All the fixes in the future will not be so effective.
+Therefore all the fixes in the future will not be so effective.
 Create documentation for everything.
-No meetings or calls without should be held without documenting them afterward.
+No meetings or calls should be held without documenting them afterward.
 The only discussions that may not be documented are the ones during your FIKA.
 There are a couple of practice to start with: Test Driven development, parallel code review, confluences, tickets, etc.